 Winner – Twilio: With so many more options to choose from, Twilio helps any size business find a support plan to find their budget.

 At the end of the day, both Twilio and Nexmo should satisfy the majority of users and developers.
-Both providers offer comparable features, functions, products and service.
+Both providers offer comparable features, functions, products, and services.
 Both providers include detailed and rich docs for developers, as well as a well thought out design and a solid user experience.
-Both providers include comprehensive support, and allow users the option to upgrade support for 24×7 coverage and personal engineers.
+Both providers include comprehensive support and allow users the option to upgrade support for 24×7 coverage and personal engineers.

 There is no doubt that Nexmo will fill the needs of any business that would otherwise adopt Twilio, and in fact, Nexmo beats out Twilio when it comes to certain pricing – which alone would solidify the provider as the only choice from some teams some might even prefer the simplicity as well.
 Also worth noting, Nexmo does seem to have a stronger international presence for those that do business overseas.
 However, if your team is looking for the best of the best, a platform that goes above and beyond then Twilio is your answer.
 Between the extensive interactive docs listed in ten different programming languages, a more complete dashboard with what feels like even more control, and even small benefits like visual graphs for your data logging.